 The vision for Camp Talmid is to help encourage and raise up a generation of Australian youth who fall deeper and deeper in love with Jesus.
 Our hope through this discipleship camp is that they will not only be drawn closer to the Father, but also bring others with them.
 Read more

 African Christian Schools started when a Bible correspondence track that was originally sent to American GI’s in Europe during World War II, somehow ended up in Nigeria.
-A Nigerian police officer, C.A.O.
-Essien, taught himself the way of salvation in the early 1950’s.
-He wrote to the Lawrence Avenue Church of Christ in Nashville, TN, whose address was on the back of the track, and said “If you send men over to teach us, we will take Africa with the gospel of Christ.”
+After a Nigerian police officer taught himself the way of salvation in the early 1950’s, he wrote to the Lawrence Avenue Church of Christ in Nashville, TN, whose address was on the back of the track, and said “If you send men over to teach us, we will take Africa with the gospel of Christ.”
 The first missionaries arrived in 1954, and the training schools started in 1956.
 Read more

 We highly encourage our church family members to become directly involved in our local mission efforts.
 Put your gifts to work for His glory.
 Learn how you can serve in these ministries.

 Each week during the school year, 80-100 children from the inner city of Nashville come to our building from 7-8pm.
 Volunteers from Harpeth Hills feed them supper, teach them a simple Bible lesson, help develop their talents, and shower them love and encouragement.
 Volunteers are needed each week in order to make this ministry a success.
 There many opportunities for service including providing/helping prepare meals, teaching or assisting in classrooms, or becoming a prayer warrior for Inner City.